Bibliographic

 This

-this one is written during class on the exam date listed above.
+one will be handwritten during class on the exam date

 ·